bbil/nfl-rushing/README.md

 - indexes on columns used in sorting/filtering
   - very easy to add with Django migrations
 - if dataset becomes very large and the CSV cannot be generated in-memory in a timely fashion, use asyncronous processing (Celery is the standard for Django) to offload creating the CSV.
 Return a url where the finished file will be found (some other storage, like S3)
+- CORS
+  - Currently setting CORS_ALLOW_ALL_ORIGINS in order to allow the React app to make AJAX requests to the backend API
+  - This is normal for local development, but for a real production API, would want to limit to URLs under a certain domain. e.g. `*.thescore.com` -- api located at `api.thescore.com`, and frontend at `nfl.thescore.com`